Money is a by-product of value.

 It begins with the vision: “Style shouldn’t break the bank.”

-This vision statement cuts straight to the point and perfectly sums up MVMT’s key selling proposition of high-quality fashion watches at low prices.
+This business vision statement cuts straight to the point and perfectly sums up MVMT’s key selling proposition of high-quality fashion watches at low prices.

 The statement then goes on to explain the mission.